 First Night Chatham began with the idea that our town of Chatham would be a perfect town for a celebration of the Arts on New Year’s Eve – it is a beautiful seaside village with churches, schools, a library, Town Hall, and other indoor and outdoor spaces all within easy walking distance.
 Chatham and Cape Cod are bursting with talented artists and performers of all kinds!

 In January 1991, original founder Marie Williams went to see Marge Long, manager of the Puritan store on Main Street, to see if Marge thought this was a good idea.
 She did!
 And so they met with the Police Chief, and then the Fire Chief, the Board of Selectmen, and the Town Manager.
 Volunteers then formed a committee to bring First Night Chatham into being.
 Larry Hamilton volunteered to be Treasurer and continued in that post for many years.
-He is still a part of the Committee.

 By March, more joined the Committee.
 Artist Gailyn Gates created the first button incorporating patriotic colors in a beach ball swirl.
 Buttons were ordered, tee-shirts were designed and printed and the project was off the ground.